Geanlo91/IU---Habit-tracker-app/README.md

-# Habit tracker app backend - IU
+# Habit tracker app back-end - IU

 Users create and track habits to break or learn to continue.

 ##  What is it ?

-Backend coding for a Habit tracking app
+Back-end coding for a Habit tracking app

 ## Installation